Free your facial expressions

 Engraved facial expression

-The display of feelings and emotions is hampered by carved-in expressions from the past.
+The display of feelings and emotions is hindered by past facial expressions that are etched into the face.

 Stuck with your past on your face

-Human grooming proves that your facial features are only folds in the skin of your face.
+Human grooming proves that your facial features are simply folds in the skin of your face.

-All the facial expressions you make during your lifetime get etched into your face.
+All the facial expressions you make throughout your life become imprinted on your face.

 How many hours do you spend brooding, smiling, being sad, ... ?